FIWARE/tutorials.NGSI-v2/docs/media-streams.md

 The `kurento` container is listening on a single port:

--   Port `8888` is exposed for Websocket communications - and also so that we can check the connection
+-   Port `8888` is exposed for Websocket communications - and also so that we can check the connection.

 ## Application Server Configuration